pycontribs/pyrax/docs/cloud_servers.md

 	  Disk: 1200
 	  VCPUs: 8

-So now we have the available images and flavors.
-Let's create a **512MB Ubuntu 12.04** server; to do this, we can use the find() method and the exact name of the image.
+So you now have the available images and flavors.
+Suppose you want to create a **512MB Ubuntu 12.04** server; to do this, you can use the `find()` method and the exact name of the image.
 This is difficult, since the exact name is 'Ubuntu 12.04 LTS (Precise Pangolin)', which you probably wouldn't have guessed.
 So the easiest way to do this is to check in a less restrictive manner:

 	ubu_image = [img for img in cs.images.list()
 			if "Ubuntu 12.04" in img.name][0]

-We can do something similar to get the 512MB flavor:
+You can do something similar to get the 512MB flavor:

 	flavor_512 = [flavor for flavor in cs.flavors.list()
 			if flavor.ram == 512][0]

-Note that these calls are somewhat inefficient, so if you're going to be working with images and flavors a lot, it's best to make the listing call once and store the results locally.
-Images and flavors typically don't change very often.
+Note that these calls are somewhat inefficient, so if you are going to be working with images and flavors a lot, it is best to make the listing call once and store the results locally.
+Images and flavors typically do not change very often.

 ## Creating a Server
-Now that we have the image and flavor objects we want (actually, it's their **id** attributes we really need), we're ready to spin up our new cloud server!
-To do this, we call the create() method, passing in the name we want to give the new server, along with the IDs for the desired image and flavor.
+Now that you have the image and flavor objects you want (actually, it's their `id` attributes you really need), you are ready to create your new cloud server!
+To do this, call the `create()` method, passing in the name we want to give to the new server, along with the IDs for the desired image and flavor.

 	server = cs.servers.create("first_server", ubu_image.id, flavor_512.id)

-This returns a new server object; you can test it out with:
+This returns a new `Server` object.
+You can test it out using the following code:

-	print server.id
+	print "ID:", server.id
-	=> u'afbabf55-a9b5-4e77-82bd-d57ab69f2992'
-	print server.status
+	print "Status:", server.status
-	=> u'BUILD'
-	print server.adminPass
+	print "Admin password:", server.adminPass
-	=> u'73hgYoBnwoXu'
-	print server.networks
+	print "Networks:", server.networks

+Running this code returns:

+	ID: u'afbabf55-a9b5-4e77-82bd-d57ab69f2992'
+	Status: u'BUILD'
+	Admin password: u'73hgYoBnwoXu'
-	=> {}
+	Networks: {}

 Wait - the server has no network addresses?
 How useful is that?
-How are you supposed to work with a cloud server that's not on a network?
+How are you supposed to work with a cloud server that is not on a network?

-Relax!
 If you ran that code, you noticed that it returned almost immediately.
 What happened is that the cloud API recorded your request, and returned as much information as it could about the server that it was *going to create*.
-The networking for the server hadn't been created yet, so it couldn't provide that information.
+The networking for the server had not yet been created, so it could not provide that information.

-One important bit of information is the __adminPass__ – without that, you won't be able to shell into your server.
-It is *only* supplied with the server object returned from the initial create() request; after that you can no longer retrieve it.
-Note: if this does happen, you can call the change_password() method of the server object to set a new root password on the server.
+One important piece of information is the __adminPass__ – without that, you won't be able to log into your server.
+It is *only* supplied with the `Server` object returned from the initial `create()` request.
+After that you can no longer retrieve it.
+Note: if this does happen, you can call the `change_password()` method of the `Server` object to set a new root password on the server.

-This brings up an important point: the server objects you get back are essentially snapshots of that server at the moment you requested the information.
-Your object's 'BUILD' status won't change no matter how long you wait; you'll have to refresh it to see any changes.
+This brings up an important point: the `Server` objects you get back are essentially snapshots of that server at the moment you requested the information.
+Your object's 'BUILD' status won't change no matter how long you wait.
+You will have to refresh it to see any changes.
 In other words, these objects are not dynamic.
 Fortunately, refreshing the object is simple enough to do:

 	server = cs.servers.get(server.id)

-The get(id) method takes the ID of the desired server and returns a Server object with the latest information about that server.
+The `get(id)` method takes the ID of the desired server and returns a `Server` object with the current information about that server.
 Try getting the network addresses again with the newly-fetched object:

 	print server.networks

+This should return something like:

-	=> {u'private': [u'10.179.xxx.xxx'], u'public': [u'198.101.xxx.xxx', u'2001:4800:780d:0509:8ca7:b42c:xxxx:xxxx']}
+	{u'private': [u'10.179.xxx.xxx'], u'public': [u'198.101.xxx.xxx', u'2001:4800:780d:0509:8ca7:b42c:xxxx:xxxx']}

 ### Additional parameters to create()
 There are several optional parameters that you can include when creating a server.
 Here are the two most common:

-`meta` - This is an arbitrary dict of up to 5 key/value pairs that can be stored with the server.
-Note that the keys and values must be simple strings, and not numbers, datetimes, tuples, etc.
+`meta` - An arbitrary dict of up to 5 key/value pairs that can be stored with the server.
+Note that the keys and values must be simple strings, and not numbers, datetimes, tuples, or anything else.

 `files` - A dict of up to 5 files that will be written to the server upon creation.
-The keys for this dict is the absolute file path on the server where the file will be written, and the values are the contents for those files.
+The keys for this dict are the absolute file paths on the server where these files will be written, and the values are the contents for those files.
 Values can either be a string, or a file-like object that will be read.
-File sizes are limited to 10K; binary files are not supported (i.e., text only).
+File sizes are limited to 10K, and binary files are not supported (text only).

-Let's create a server with those two options; the setup code is the same as in the previous examples; here is the part that we need to change:
+Now create a server using the `meta` and `files` options.
+The setup code is the same as in the previous examples; here is the part that you need to change:

 	meta = {"test_key": "test_value",
 			"meaning_of_life": "42"}